mikkosyrja/speedcrunch-android/README.md

 Android port of [SpeedCrunch](http://speedcrunch.org) calculator.

-Based on the original Sailfish port by @qwazix.
+User interface based on the original Sailfish port by @qwazix.

 Features:
 - Calculations with up to 50 digits of precision